hoytech/update-immutable/README.md

 For example, none of the following will result in a copy being returned: using `$set` to modify a primitive value to the same value as it was before, `$push`ing an empty list, `$unset`ting a key that isn't present.

-Note that for performance reasons it does not do a deep comparison of your modifications, so it will only detect idempotent updates to primitives.
-Also, due to a limitation, `$splice` will always return a copy even if no changes were made (see Todo section below).
+Note that for performance reasons it does not do a deep comparison of your modifications, so it will only detect identity updates to primitives.
+Also, due to a limitation, `$splice` will always return a shallow copy even if no changes were made (see Todo section below).

 ## Incompatibilities